EveryOneIsGross/scratchTHOUGHTS/README.md

 #welcome to my homepage
 ---

-2nd brain place for my thoughts on ai alignment and philosophy.
+2nd brain for my scratchpad thoughts on ai alignment and philosophy, mostly a public link so I can paste it into chatbots 📎

 ---